 What is an HSA?

-That money can be used for many health-related expenses, but this normally would not include health insurance premiums.
-It could, however, cover:
+That money can be used for many health-related expenses, but this normally doesn’t include health insurance premiums.
+It may, however, cover:

 - Deductibles, copays, and coinsurance